cameronmccormack/clinput/README.md

 ## Documentation

-Documentation can be found in `docs/index.md`.
+Documentation can be found at [Read the Docs](http://clinput.readthedocs.io/).

 ## Contributing